uibcdf/BiFrEE/docs/contents/about/installation/installation.md

 python create_conda_env.py -n BiFrEE -p 3.7 production_env.yaml
 ```

-You can now install the developing version of Sabueso from the source code:
+You can now install the developing version of BiFrEE from the source code:

 ```
 conda activate BiFrEE